 When completing the application form, applicants must supply the council with information on how the practices will be carried out hygienically and safely.

 Once an application for registration is received, an inspection of the premises will be carried out to check compliance with the byelaw requirements as well as ensuring that general health and safety requirements are being met.
+In addition, visits may be undertaken to verify practitioners competency levels and operational activities at the premise the have applied to work at.
 An inspection may also be carried out for an application for variation of registration.

 The skin piercing byelaws for West Suffolk set hygiene standards relevant to cleanliness and hygiene of premises, staff and equipment.
 The byelaws must be adhered to.
 Failure to meet the byelaws may result in enforcement action being taken by the council.